clj-easy/graal-docs/README.md

 A natively compiled application cannot use Clojure's `eval` to evaluate Clojure code at runtime.
 If you want to dynamically evaluate Clojure code from your natively compiled app, consider using [SCI, the Small Clojure Interpreter](https://github.com/borkdude/sci).
+The ultimate example of evaluating Clojure with a natively compiled Clojure application is [babashka](https://github.com/borkdude/babashka).

 ### Reflection